BeamMW/docs-gitbook/bridges/creating-cross-chain-transactions.md

 ### Transaction Completion

-After the transaction is complete, the new balance will be reflected directly in your Beam wallet.&#x20;
+After the transaction is complete, the new balance will be reflected directly in your Beam wallet.

 <figure><img src=".gitbook/assets/14 Beam Wallet done v2.png" alt=""><figcaption></figcaption></figure>